dylanmooney62/laravel-blog/content/blog/post-form.md

 Next inside the script I create an on submit event listener to the form.

-Before the form I set the value of the hidden input to the contents of the editor.
+Before the form is submitted I set the value of the hidden input to the contents of the editor.

 ```js
 const form = document.querySelector('form');